Freelance Counsellor & Psychotherapist (MBACP)

 Maintaining a regular slot is mutually beneficial for both myself and the client and so changes should be minimal and infrequent, but inevitably there will be times when life gets in the way (e.g. having to attend parents' evening at school).

-Sometimes re-scheduling just isn't an option and in those cases, a session can be cancelled free of charge so long as at least 24 hours' notice was given in respect of the original need to change.
+Sometimes re-scheduling just isn't an option and in those cases, a session can be cancelled free of charge so long as at least 24 hours' notice was given in respect of the original need to change the appointment's time.

 Therapy is not a linear journey of a predictable length and nor is it usually a quick fix.
 Processing and making sense of our experiences, doing the work to re-wire our nervous system and learning new tools and practises will take a period of time that can vary greatly between individuals, with some needing weeks and others needing months or even years.
 There may also be frustrating moments or pauses in progress along the way.